 A detailed description of site topography and drainage is located in Section 2.1 of this work plan.
-While surface runoff into the Recreation Pond is a possibility, potential impacts to surface water from operations at Stewart ANGB are considered negligible for the purpose of this PA/SI Work Plan
+While surface runoff into the North Branch of Ley Creek is a possibility, potential impacts to surface water from operations at Hancock ANGB are considered negligible for the purpose of this PA/SI Work Plan.